david-vanderson/dvui/readme-accessibility.md

 2) Press `caps-r` to read the screen.
 The reader should read all controls and their displayed content.
     - If the reader is reading from controls that should be skipped (e.g. the down triangle in a custom dropdown), set .role = .none in the widget creation options for the image.
     - If the reader is skipping a widget that should be added, set .role to an appropriate value for that widget.
     - Check that fields are labelled correctly (e.g. associating a label for a text box).
-DVUI has some heuristics to pick up this label but use the .label = .for or .by in the widget options to properly associate labels is preferred.
+DVUI has some heuristics for this but use the .label = .for or .by in the widget options to properly associate labels if needed.
 3) Tab through each widget.
     - Make sure each focusable widget has an appropriate `.tab_index` (either manually assigned or generated) and has a sensible position in the tab order.
     - Make sure the reader highlights each widget and reads out the correct value.
 4) Pay special attention to images and icons.
 Make sure to add a `.label` option to give descriptive labels to these widgets.

 The above steps only test reading from the screen.
-Actions can also be testing.
+Actions can also be tested.
 1) Download, install and run [Accessibility Insights](https://accessibilityinsights.io/)
 2) Click on each widget
 3) Look in the bottom right pane for a list of values and actions applicable to each widget.
-    - If you don't see an action for an actionable widget and it is a DVUI widget, raise an issue.
+    - If you don't see an action for an actionable widget and it is a DVUI widget, please file an issue.
     - If it is your widget, use `AccessKit.nodeAddAction()` and other relevant API to add the appropriate actions.
-    - The best way to understand what actions are available for which roles is to look at the rust source code.
+    - The best way to understand what actions are available for which roles is to look at the AccessKit source code.

 See [AccessKit - Tips for application developers](https://github.com/AccessKit/accesskit/blob/main/README-APPLICATION-DEVELOPERS.md)